-Lindsey Seavert, BA’01, was working as a general assignment reporter for KARE 11, an NBC affiliate television station in Minneapolis, when she covered the drive-by shooting of a 2-year-old.
+Lindsey Seavert, BAJ’01, was working as a general assignment reporter for KARE 11, an NBC affiliate television station in Minneapolis, when she covered the drive-by shooting of a 2-year-old.

 Seavert had regularly covered violent stories in north Minneapolis and returned to the studio frustrated that she couldn’t tell a larger story about the struggles of the area.